Cooperative Variance Estimation and Bayesian Neural Networks for Disentangling Aleatoric and Epistemic Uncertainties: Cooperative Training of Mean Estimation (ME) and Variance Estimation (VE) Networks (Step 1 and Step 2)

+Across all the datasets considered in this article, we consistently found the proposed cooperative strategy (Step 1 and Step 2) to lead to improved mean and aleatoric variance estimates.
+Due to space limitations, \cref{sec:aleatoric uncertainty} only provides a short explanation about the challenges involved in jointly training mean variance estimation (MVE) networks.
+Therefore, this appendix further elaborates on this and provides an illustrative example in \cref{sec:losses_comparison}, as well as a theoretical justification in \cref{sec:theory_justification_steps1_and_2} that supports our empirical findings.

+\subsection{Canonical Example: Joint Training of MVE Network vs. Sequential Training of ME and VE Networks}

-As discussed in \cref{sec: aleatoric uncertainty}, we can train a mean variance estimation (MVE) network that predicts both mean and variance together, or we can train two separate networks: a mean mean estimation network and a variance estimation network. \cref{fig: beta_vs_cuq} shows the difference when they are trained for the one-dimensional dataset.
+\cref{fig:beta_vs_cuq} contains the results of a canonical example for one-dimensional data.
+As discussed in the main text, we can jointly train mean variance estimation (MVE) networks that estimate both mean and variance simultaneously, or we can train two separate networks sequentially: an ME network and a VE network.

-We can observe that one-shot training gives worse predictions in the region ($x>7$) with higher aleatoric variance prediction.
-The reason why this happened is that the high-order variance term appears in the denominator of the gradient of \cref{eq: Lvar}, which will be introduced in the next section.
-Conversely, this should not be surprising in light of the vast empirical evidence throughout the literature on the successes of training deterministic models that only predict the mean as shown in the middle figure.
-Based on it, the variance prediction of separate training also aligns with the ground truth.
+MVE achieves worse predictions (left in \cref{fig:beta_vs_cuq}) in the region ($x>7$) with higher aleatoric variance.
+As we elaborate in the next section, this occurs due to optimization challenges arising from the high-order variance term that appears in the denominator of the gradient of \cref{eq:Lvar}.
+In contrast, the figure in the middle shows the result of training only the mean network (i.e., assuming constant aleatoric uncertainty), which leads to a good mean estimate -- this is not surprising in light of the vast empirical evidence throughout the literature on the successes of training deterministic models that only provide a mean estimate.
+Furthermore, the right figure also illustrates that the subsequent training of the variance estimation network leads to an improved variance prediction that aligns well with the ground truth.
+This simplified example illustrates well the results obtained for all other datasets.